Welsh Hill Lists & GPS Waypoints

 HuMPs

 Hills of any height with a drop of at least 100 metres or more on all sides.
 The name HuMP stands for Hundred Metre Prominence.
-(All Marylins are HuMPs) The original source for the HuMPs list was Dr Eric Yeaman's "Handbook of the Scottish Hills", published by Wafaida in 1989.
+(All Marilyns are HuMPs) The original source for the HuMPs list was Dr Eric Yeaman's "Handbook of the Scottish Hills", published by Wafaida in 1989.
 Clem Clements applied Yeaman's original criteria to England and Wales, and christened the results "Yeomans".

 Deweys